-Montgomery County Falling Object Accident Lawyers
+Montgomery County Falling Objects Accident Lawyer

 Pennsylvania Accident Lawyers Committed to Upholding Falling Object Accident Victims’ Right to Fair Compensation in Montgomery County and Bucks County, PA

 According to OSHA, over 50,000 people are injured because of falling objects every year—and hundreds of construction workers are killed annually in falling object accidents.
 These numbers are shocking considering the preventable nature of falling object accidents at work.